walmartlabs/static/README.md

 ## Grunt Interface

-Copy `grunt/static.js` to the `grunt` folder in your project, then add a `static` object to your grunt config.

-    {
+In your `Gruntfile.js`:

+    grunt.loadNpmTasks('static');

+Then in your config, define "static" as a multi task:

+    grunt.initConfig({
       static: {
+        mySite: {
+          // this file will be included before the
+          // build is run
           require: ['helpers.js'],
           build: {
+            // will treat source as a handlebars
+            // template and save at target
             'target.html': 'source.hbs.html',
-          'api.html': [
+            // process multiple files into a single file 'api.html': [
               'header.hbs.html',
               'README.md',
               'footer.html'
-          ]
+            ],
+            // specify a specific context for the
+            // handlebars template to be run with 'target2.html': {
+              file: 'source.hbs.html',
+              context: {
+                key: 'value'
               }
             }
           }
+        }
+      }
+    });

+In this case, one could invoke: `grunt static:mySite` to run the build.

 `require` accepts an array of files to require before static runs, each file must export a function that will recieve a `static` object: